Global Privacy Notice

 15. Changes to this Privacy Notice

 We keep this Privacy Notice under review and may revise it from time to time.
 Any revised Privacy Notice will take effect when it is published on our website.
-We will post an alert online if the changes are material.
+For the avoidance of doubt, any update to the online policy shall constitute notice to you.
+Previous Privacy Policies can be found here.